2025–26 CR Belouizdad season

-The 2025–26 season, is CR Belouizdad's 59th season and the club's 36th consecutive season in the top flight of Algerian football.
-In addition to the domestic league, CR Belouizdad are participating in this season's editions of the Algerian Cup and the Confederation Cup.
+The 2025–26 season, was CR Belouizdad's 59th season and the club's 36th consecutive season in the top flight of Algerian football.
+In addition to the domestic league, CR Belouizdad participated in this season's editions of the Algerian Cup and the Confederation Cup.
 The Algerian Professional Football League (LFP) officially released the calendar for the 2025–26 Ligue 1 Mobilis season on July 10, 2025.
-The Ligue 1 will kick off on Thursday, August 21, 2025, and conclude with the 30th and final matchday on May 16, 2026.
-As in recent years, league matches will be held every Thursday, Friday, and Saturday, offering better scheduling balance and improved logistical conditions for clubs and broadcasters.

 Review

 Background

 On July 7, 2025, Mahdi Rabhi announced his resignation as chairman of the Board of Directors of SSPA/CR Belouizdad, two days after the team's defeat in the Algerian Cup final against USM Alger.
 Rabhi stated that this decision, based on personal reasons, had been on his mind since the match against MC El Bayadh during the first half of last season.
 Rabhi informed the CEO of MADAR Holding and expressed his gratitude to the club's management and board members.
 Rabhi reaffirmed his loyalty to CRB and pledged to continue supporting the club outside of any official role.

-A rather unusual situation at CR Belouizdad.
 Rachid Oukali lasted only six days as the club’s president before stepping down for “personal reasons,” despite Charaf-Eddine Amara’s attempts to convince him to stay.
 The position has now been handed over to Badreddine Bahloul, a senior executive at Madar, who is already known as a devoted supporter of the Chabab.
 His profile as a rigorous manager is seen as an asset in a context where the team needs stability and efficiency, especially with important sporting and administrative deadlines approaching.

 On July 22, 2025, CR Belouizdad unveiled its ambitious training center project, named Lalmassia Training Campus.
 The name honors club legend Hacène Lalmas while referencing both the Arabic word Al Almas (Diamond) and FC Barcelona’s La Masia, the project was reimagined after MADAR Holding took control of the club.
 A year ago, MADAR acquired a larger 19-hectare site in Djasr Kasentina, southern Algiers, signaling a major upgrade in the club’s infrastructure ambitions.
 Lalmasia is now considered the most ambitious training complex ever envisioned by an Algerian club.

 Squad list

-Players and squad numbers last updated on 31 August 2025.
+Players and squad numbers last updated on 31 January 2026.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.